EmilianoAmador/Looking_for_suspicious_transactions/README.md

-# Looking for Suspicious Transactions
+# Looking for Suspicious Transactions with SQL and Python